 The non-alcoholic spirit revolution is well and truly here - browse the shelves of your local supermarket or your favourite drinks emporium and you’ll find a swathe of attractive bottles in a kaleidoscope of colours.
 Whether you like it or not, low and non-alcoholic gins are here to stay, making sure that you still have something fragrant and delicious to try even if you're trying to cut back.

 The big question is, though, is alcohol-free gin any good?
 The massive range of options - all featuring a wide array of different aromatics and infusions - certainly suggests there’s a growing market.
 Have a scan of a few websites and you’ll find some mixed reactions.
 The truth is, many of these drinks are very different to a classic gin and are often designed to be drunk in a very specific way; if you buy a bottle of non-alcoholic gin at random and pair it with an average tonic, you might find yourself rather underwhelmed.
-Many of these gins come with serving suggestions and an example drink and in our experience, if you follow the suggestions you get much better results.
+Many of the best non-alcoholic gins come with serving suggestions and an example drink and in our experience, if you follow the suggestions you get much better results.

 Also, you’ll notice that not all alcohol-free gins are completely alcohol-free - some producers leave their gin with a tiny amount of alcohol (anywhere between 0.5-4%) as they feel it makes a big difference to the flavour.
 These tend to be called low-alcohol or ‘small gins’.
 If you’re not strictly no-alcohol but you’re just cutting down your consumption or trying something new, check out a few small gins as they might be more to your taste.